daniel-ilett/blog/_posts/2019-05-01-tut1-1-smo-greyscale.md

 ## A small note about floating-points

 As mentioned, the keywords `float`, `fixed` and `half` all denote floating-point numbers of different precision.
-You'll have noticed that the Greyscale fragment shader used `float`, while the Sepia Tone fragment shader used `half`; both are capable of representing colours, so both are valid in this context.
+You'll have noticed that the Greyscale fragment shader used `float`, while the Sepia Tone fragment shader used `half`; both can represent colours, so both are valid in this context.
 In fact, on most desktop and laptop GPU hardware, there is [absolutely no difference](https://docs.unity3d.com/Manual/SL-DataTypesAndPrecision.html) between the types; they're often all taken to mean full 32-bit precision unless they are being used on mobile GPUs.

 <hr/>

 # Conclusion

 You’ve had a taste of the power of image effects in Unity.
-We’ve only talked about simple colour transformations so far and introduced vector and matrix operations - next time, we’ll be taking a look at buffers other than the framebuffer to help us recreate the Silhouette effect.
+We’ve only talked about simple colour transformations so far and introduced vector and matrix operations - next time, we’ll be exploring buffers other than the framebuffer to help us recreate the Silhouette effect.

 <hr/>